-Woodburn, a Republican, was the representative for Nevada's at-large district from 1887 to 1889.
+Woodburn was the representative for Nevada’s at-large district and was a Republican.
+He served from 1887 to 1889.

 From Dec 1875 to Mar 1889, Woodburn missed 455 of 954 roll call votes, which is 47.7%.
 This is much worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.

 |Dec 1885-Mar 1886||39||26||66.7%||98th|

 |Dec 1886-Mar 1887||103||51||49.5%||91st|